-- 3) Marine Shore Power Connection Systems: Shore power systems allow maritime vessels to "plug into" an electrical power source instead of using diesel main or auxiliary engines while at port.
-This funding can cover up to 40% of the cost (labor and equipment) of eligible marine shore power connection systems, including the cost of modifications, attachments, accessories, or auxiliary apparatus necessary to make the equipment functional.
+3) Marine Shore Power Connection Systems: Shore power systems allow maritime vessels to "plug into" an electrical power source instead of using diesel main or auxiliary engines while at port.
+This funding can cover up to 25% of the cost (labor and equipment) of eligible marine shore power connection systems, including the cost of modifications, attachments, accessories, or auxiliary apparatus necessary to make the equipment functional.
 Examples of eligible marine shore power connection costs include, but are not limited to various components such as cables, cable management systems, shore power coupler systems, distribution control systems, transformers, grounding switches, service breakers, capacitor banks, and power distribution.
 Funding may support new installations, or expansions of existing shore power systems.
 Examples of ineligible costs for marine shore power connection systems include, but are not limited to, shipside modifications to accept shore-based electrical power, electricity costs, and operation and maintenance costs.
-Due to the unique nature and custom design of marine shore power connection systems, EPA will review and approve the marine shore power connection system proposed by the applicant on a case-by-case basis. - a) Marine Shore Power Criteria: Projects are eligible for funding on the condition that the following criteria are satisfied: - i.
-Applicants must attest to compliance with international shore power design standards (ISO/IEC/IEEE 80005-1-2012 High Voltage Shore Connection Systems or the IEC/PAS 80005-3:2014 Low Voltage Shore Connection Systems). - ii.
+Due to the unique nature and custom design of marine shore power connection systems, EPA will review and approve the marine shore power connection system proposed by the applicant on a case-by-case basis.

+- a) Marine Shore Power Criteria: Projects are eligible for funding on the condition that the following criteria are satisfied: - i.
+Applicants must attest to compliance with international shore power design standards (ISO/IEC/IEEE 80005-1:2012 High Voltage Shore Connection Systems or the IEC/PAS 80005-3:2014 Low Voltage Shore Connection Systems). - ii.
 Shore power connection systems must be supplied with electricity from the local utility grid. - iii.
 Demonstration that the proposed system has the capacity, demand, and commitment to be utilized for more than 1,000 MW-hours per year.
 Smaller projects will be considered if the applicant can demonstrate cost/benefits. - iv.
 If the project proposal is selected for funding, the final design of the marine shore power connection system will require specific EPA approval prior to purchase and installation. - v.
 Applicants must commit to reporting usage information to EPA for five years after the system is operational. - vi.
-Shore power capable vessels docked at a berth where shore power is available must be required to turn off the vessel's engines and utilize the shore power system, with limited exceptions for extreme circumstances. - b) Marine Shore Power Project Description: Applicants proposing marine shore power connection systems should provide a project description that includes, but is not limited to: - i. the annual number of ship visits to berth where the shore power system is to be installed:

-- ii. average hoteling (or idling) time per visit; and - iii. information about the fleet of vessels that has, or will have, the ability to use the shore-side connection system, including: - the estimated annual number of ship visits to the shore power enabled berth that will utilize the shore power system; - estimated annual hoteling hours using shore power system; - fuel type and average sulfur content of fuel used in the auxiliary engines for each vessel; - auxiliary engine and boiler information for each vessel; - estimated annual hoteling load requirements (MW-hours); - iv. any documented commitment of visits and hours by the fleet of vessels that has, or will have, the ability to use the shore-side connection system; and - v. estimated emission reductions based on the methodology in Appendix C. - 4) Highway Idle Reduction Technologies: Funding can cover up to 40% of the cost (labor and equipment) of eligible, verified idle reduction technologies on long-haul trucks and school buses. - e.
-Verified Aerodynamic Technologies and Verified Low Rolling Resistance Tires: To improve fuel efficiency, long haul Class 8 trucks can be retrofitted with aerodynamic trailer fairings or the fairings can be provided as new equipment options.
-Certain tire models can provide a reduction in NOx emissions and fuel savings, relative to the "standard" new tires for long haul Class 8 trucks, when used on all axles.
+Shore power capable vessels docked at a berth where shore power is available must be required to turn off the vessel's engines and utilize the shore power system, with limited exceptions for extreme circumstances. - b) Marine Shore Power Project Description: Applicants proposing marine shore power connection systems should provide a project description that includes, but is not limited to: - i. the annual number of ship visits to berth where the shore power system is to be installed; - ii. average hoteling (or idling) time per visit; and - iii. information about the fleet of vessels that has, or will have, the ability to use the shore-side connection system, including: - the estimated annual number of ship visits to the shore power enabled berth that will utilize the shore power system; - estimated annual hoteling hours using shore power system; - fuel type and average sulfur content of fuel used in the auxiliary engines for each vessel; - auxiliary engine and boiler information for each vessel; - estimated annual hoteling load requirements (MW-hours); - iv. any documented commitment of visits and hours by the fleet of vessels that has, or will have, the ability to use the shore-side connection system; and - v. estimated emission reductions based on the methodology in Appendix C. - 4) Highway Idle Reduction Technologies: Funding can cover up to 25% of the cost (labor and equipment) of eligible, verified idle reduction technologies on long-haul trucks and school buses.